BenCuff/github-pages-test/docs/communicating-uncertainty.md

 ## What do we mean by uncertainty?

 The method by which we gather information about the world is characterised by assumptions and limitations.
-These assumptions and limitations introduce imprecision into our understanding and mean that any estimate we make to describe real-world phenomena or conclusion we draw is unlikely to be the "true value" – even when based on sound data and appropriate methods.
+These assumptions and limitations introduce imprecision into our understanding and mean that any estimate we make to describe real-world phenomena or conclusion we draw is unlikely to be the "true value", even when based on sound data and appropriate methods.
 The difference between our estimate and the “true value” is what we mean by uncertainty.

 Uncertainty can arise from multiple sources including sampling variation, measurement error, systematic biases and assumptions made in statistical models.

 The [Winton Centre for Risk and Evidence Communication](https://wintoncentre.maths.cam.ac.uk/) at the University of Cambridge distinguishes between two levels of uncertainty: direct and indirect.
 Both direct and indirect uncertainty are crucial to consider when communicating uncertainty in statistics and data.

-### Direct uncertainty
+{% capture card_content_1 %}
 Direct uncertainty refers to uncertainty about an estimate (or fact) that can be communicated in absolute terms (such as a standard error, confidence intervals, credible intervals and statistical significance).
 Direct uncertainty is uncertainty that is explicitly measured or quantified during data collection or as part of data analysis.

 For example, taking the estimate of disease X positivity in the UK, the direct uncertainty would be summarised by including a range within which the true value is expected to lie.
 We would write this as "disease X positivity was estimated to be 2.3% (95% confidence interval: 1.9% to 2.7%)."

-### Indirect uncertainty
+{% endcapture %}

+{% capture card_content_2 %}
 In contrast to direct uncertainty, indirect uncertainty refers to uncertainty about the underlying quality of evidence that forms the basis for any claims about the estimate (or fact).
-It is not directly measured or quantified but is inferred or propagated from uncertainties associated with the analysis.
+It is not directly measured or quantified but is inferred from uncertainties associated with the analysis.
 This will often be communicated as a list of caveats about the underlying statistics or data, or it can be summarised into a qualitative or ordered categorical scale (such as the [GRADE scale](https://bestpractice.bmj.com/info/toolkit/learn-ebm/what-is-grade/) for communicating the quality of underlying evidence about the effects of medical interventions).

 The indirect uncertainty would cover how the data had been collected and analysed, measurement error, historical revisions due to missing data or under-reporting of a group or region.
-Typically, this added context can be found in the main body of a publication and/or in a [quality and methodology information (QMI) report](https://confluence.collab.test-and-trace.nhs.uk/display/SHT/Quality+and+methodology+information+reports).
+Typically, this added context can be found in the main body of a publication and/or in a quality and methodology information (QMI) report.

+{% endcapture %}

+{% include cards-container-start.html %}
+  {% include card.html content=card_content_1 title="Direct uncertainty" %}
+  {% include card.html content=card_content_2 title="Indirect uncertainty" %}
+{% include cards-container-end.html %}

 ## Why uncertainty matters